Pythagasaurus, Peter Peake

 Aardman’s Pythagasaurus, directed by Peter Peake, follows two dim-witted Neanderthals who seek the help of the titular maths enthusiast dinosaur when a volcano appears next to their village.

-As with all Aardman animations, the film is bristling with witty British humour and silliness and, with voice acting by the fantastically funny Bill Bailey, shows off some of the adult orientated animation that is often overlooked amidst the company’s output.
+As with all Aardman animations, the film is bristling with witty British humour and silliness and, with voice acting by the fantastically funny Bill Bailey, shows off some of the adult-orientated animation that is often overlooked amid the company’s output.

 Alzheimer, Julien Mouron and Johann Rosti

 Alzheimer, from Swiss animators Julien Mouron and Johann Rosti, forces the viewer into the mind of a sufferer of the degenerative disease.
 Taking on a stream-of-conscious form, images and memories fill up the mind of the protagonist before being swept away into the grey realities of the patient’s everyday existence.
 Thought-provoking and moving material.